byng-systems/pimcore-elastic-search-plugin/README.md

 ## Features

-* Automatic indexing of documents and assets to elasticsearch when created/updated in Pimcore admin.
+* Automatic indexing of documents and assets to Elasticsearch when created/updated in Pimcore admin.
 * Hooks to add custom properties to the index.
 * A simple query builder to retrieve indexed documents.
 Supports querying, filtering, sorting and pagination.